R v Patel

 R v Patel is an important case in South African criminal law, heard on May 8, 1959.
 The appellant's attorneys were Levy, Rogaly & Cohen, Pretoria, and S. and v A Rosendorff, Bloemfontein.
 The Appellate Division ruled that "a person has the same right to use force in the defence of another from a threatened danger, as he would have to defend himself, if he were the person threatened."

 Facts

-In an appeal from a conviction of culpable homicide, it appeared that the appellant's brother had been struck by the deceased on the back with a hammer, and—he was then in a crouching position—that the next hammer blow might have landed on his head.
+The matter arose from an appeal against a conviction for culpable homicide.
+Evidence showed that the appellant’s brother had been attacked from behind with a hammer and was left crouching, facing the risk of another potentially fatal blow to the head.
 The appellant had in this critical situation used the only weapon to hand: his revolver.
 He had fired at the deceased and killed him.